Most B2B companies who publish useful guides and helpful blog posts usually don’t talk about their product or service until the conclusion, like this:

 Fairly early in the piece there is a mention of how one of Hotjar’s tools can be used to measure a relevant business metric, with a screenshot from within the product showcasing what a customer would see when using it.

-The reader is again taught how to accomplish a specific task while a screenshot showcases the product in action.
+Similarly, in this Hotjar guide to user feedback, the reader is taught how to accomplish a specific task while a screenshot showcases the product in action:

 These are all examples of product-led content.
 All these pieces answer the reader’s initial question or curiosity while also folding in screenshots, advice, and/or information about the product and how it can help—without breaking the flow or inserting a hard pitch.